markrcote/mrmrcote/content/posts/lcdweb.md

 any of the other export options, maybe just "Save" and "Display" buttons).
 After that, I'd like to extend it to allow more than one image to exist on the Pi at a time.
-Then I could add a feature to my web service to choose from previously uploaded images, and even toi create animations.
+Then I could add a feature to my web service to choose from previously uploaded images, and even to create animations.

 All in all this has been a fun little project, and as with most, if